brimdata/zed/docs/lake/design.md

 To avoid consistency issues here, the old commits need to be deleted while simultaneously adding the new commit.

-This can be done automicall
+This can be done automically
-by performing a merge, staging the deletes, then commit the add and merge together:
+by performing a merge, staging the deletes, then committing the merge and delete together:
 ```
 zed lake merge -p logs <tag-1> <tag-2> <tag-3>
 (merged commit <merge-tag> printed to stdout)